-- Two points if the Applicant commits to provide free high-speed internet service for each unit; or ٠ - Three points if the Applicant commits to provide free high-speed internet service for each unit if ٠ such service will be Wi-Fi. - ٠ An application will receive one additional point if the Applicant commits to one of the options above and also to provide free Wi-Fi access in a common area, such as a clubhouse or community room.
+- One point if the Applicant commits to provide the necessary infrastructure for high speed internet service in each unit; or - Two points if the Applicant commits to provide free high-speed internet service for each unit; or - Three points if the Applicant commits to provide free high-speed internet service for each unit if such service will be Wi-Fi. - An application will receive one additional point if the Applicant commits to one of the options above and also to provide free Wi-Fi access in a common area, such as a clubhouse or community room.